grahammendick/navigation/NavigationReact/sample/isomorphic-codesplitting/README.md

     node NavigationServer.js

 Then visit http://localhost:8080/ in your browser to see isomorphic Navigation code splitting in action.
-* If you click a Hyperlink before the JavaScript loads, the navigation happens on the server.
-If you click a Hyperlink after the JavaScript loads, the navigation happens on the client.
+* Click a Hyperlink before the JavaScript loads and the navigation happens on the server.
+Click a Hyperlink after the JavaScript loads and the navigation happens on the client.
 * Open up the Network tab in your browser's dev tools and watch as a JavaScript file request appears when you first navigate between views.